 Moderate short-term weight loss

 - Gastric balloon (30% EWL in 6 months, then must be removed)

 If the patient does not receive another gastric balloon after their balloon is removed or have one of the more involved procedures listed above, 100% weight regain is likely.

 Regardless of which procedure you choose (or chose), the possibility for weight gain after a bariatric procedure will remain present throughout your life.

-The key to preventing long term weight regain and reducing your risk of baratric surgery complications is to learn and address potential pitfalls early on.
+The key to preventing long term weight regain and reducing your risk of bariatric surgery complications is to learn and address potential pitfalls early on.

 Seven behaviors have been proven to reduce the chance of weight gain after bariatric surgery:

-- Stop binge eating well before surgery – Patients with binge eating disorder (BED) tend to lose less weight after surgery.
-Receiving treatment for BED prior to surgery will lead to less weight gain after bariatric surgery.1
+Patients with binge eating disorder (BED) tend to lose less weight after surgery.
+Receiving treatment for BED prior to surgery will lead to less weight gain after bariatric surgery (2).

-- Lose as much weight as possible prior to surgery - Your body mass index (BMI) prior to surgery directly relates to how much weight you’ll lose and keep off.
-For example, one study showed that morbidly obese patients (BMI between 40 and 49.9) had a 15% higher liklihood than super obese patients (BMI of 50 or more) to keep off at least half of their excess weight 10 years after surgery.2
+Your body mass index (BMI) prior to surgery directly relates to how much weight you’ll lose and keep off.
+For example, one study showed that morbidly obese patients (BMI between 40 and 49.9) had a 15% higher likelihood than super obese patients (BMI of 50 or more) to keep off at least half of their excess weight 10 years after surgery (3).

 Review the following pages for more about proper diet and eating habits…